shostakovich/mugim/source/_posts/2013-07-05-how-to-not-use-the-arrow-keys-any-more-in-vim.markdown

   - command line
 ---

-I try to wrap my head around the [VIM][1] editor for quite a while now.
-Unfortunately I do not have enough discipline to use h-j-k-l for my movement keys unfortunately.
-Fortunately there is a solution that will teach me..
+I try to wrap my head around the [VIM][1] editor since a few months.
+Unfortunately I do not have enough discipline to use h-j-k-l as my movement keys.
+But there is a solution that will teach me..

 {% img /images/uploads/2013-07/arrow-keys.jpg %}
 Image Source: Flickr / [Colin Harris][3] [(CC BY-NC-ND 2.0)][4]

-It was hidden deep inside the .vimrc of my colleague Fabian.
+I found it deep inside the .vimrc of my colleague Fabian.

 ```
 nnoremap <up>    <nop>